saul01/toy_hypervisor_rtos/README.md

 # Toy Hypervisor + Toy RTOS

-Educational toy repository that simulates a hypervisor and a real-time OS (RTOS) in user-space.
+Simulates a hypervisor and a real-time OS (RTOS) in user-space.
-Designed for learning and interview prep — **not** a real hypervisor.
+Designed for learning — **not** a real hypervisor.

 ## Features
 - Toy hypervisor that manages multiple *partitions* (guests) and dynamically assigns CPU quotas.